launchcodedev/app-config/docs/guide/intro/README.md

 It is a Node.js library, a CLI application, and a set of standards.

 App Config is suitable for Web Apps, Servers, CLI Applications, Mobile Apps and more.
-App Config is written in TypeScript, but it's designed for use in other kinds of environments.
+App Config is written in TypeScript, but it's designed for use in other languages.
 It can act as a consumer or producer of configuration values.
-This is possible because of its simple standards for reading and exposing configuration.
+This is possible because of some simple standards for reading and exposing configuration.

+---

 Your application should be configurable, plain and simple.
 Changing a database hostname, email address or an AWS key should never be code changes.